anita-owens/Machine-Learning-R/README.md

 With this project, I predict customer churn rates and identify major churn factors through logistic regression and random forest modeling.
 With the output of these models, I was able to identify core insights for business stakeholders.

     What causes churn?
-         1. Most significant factor related to churn is one of our product key products.
+         1. Most significant factor related to churn is the use of our key product (fiber optic).
           - Fiber optic service is a pain point for customers, but why?
 Difficult to set up?
 Quality concerns?
 Can’t stream Netflix? etc. Data suggests there is a significant problem with the                   service.
          2. Contract type is 2nd most significant factor leading to churn.